LucasJanin/Home/NodeRed/README.md

 All my simples automation are done in Home Assistant.
 But when it needs to be more complex, I'm using Node-Red.
 This application permits to build a graph very visual, close to Houdini, the VFX program I'm using for my work.

+I decided to share my code to give some ideas or for maybe help some users

 - [Office Light](#office-light)
 - [Closet Light](#closet-light)
 - [Garden Winter & Spring Prep](#garden-winter--spring-prep)